-The X-Frame-Options in HTTP response header can be used to indicate whether a browser has permission to open a page in frame or iframe.
-This will prevent from embedding a site content into other sites.
-For example you can not embed Google.com in your website as frame because it’s protected.
+The X-Frame-Options in the HTTP response header can be used to indicate whether a browser has permission to open a page in frame or iframe.
+This will prevent embedding a site content into other sites.
+For example, you cannot embed Google.com in your website as a frame because it has already the security measures in place.

 There are three settings for X-Frame-Options: